Experienced Defense Attorneys Defending You Against DWI Charges in Upstate New York

 Being charged with any DWI offense in New York is a serious matter.
 The judge has the power to send a convicted DWI offender, even for a first offense, to jail.
 If you have been charged with a DUI or DWI offense, you owe it to yourself to retain the best legal team available.
 The attorneys at E. Stewart Jones Hacker Murphy have the judgment and experience to negotiate the best possible plea and to negotiate for a conditional or hardship license, if you qualify.
 If the circumstances indicate you might have a technical defense to the charge, they can vigorously protect your rights.

 E. Stewart Jones Hacker Murphy is one of the most highly respected law firms in upstate New York and the Greater Capital Region.
-Our defense attorneys have been representing clients for more than a hundred years; our law practice has stood the test of time.
+Our defense attorneys have been representing clients for more than 125 years; our law practice has stood the test of time.
 Make the right call.
 Call us now at (518) 730-4723 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, seven days a week, 365 days a year – even on holidays.